 References and citations are the apples and oranges of the writing world.
 While it might seem like these two words are interchangeable.
-They are distinctly different within a scholarly writing piece.
+They are distinctly different within a scholarly writing piece in MLA, APA format or Chicago style.
 Learn what they are and how to use each one.

 Citations or References

 No matter what writing style that you use, you’ll come across the reference or citation dilemma, especially if you’re a newer writer.
 It can be easy to get the two terms confused.
 At their core, a citation is an in-text citation that matches up to a source citation in your reference list, works cited or bibliography.
 References refers to the sources listed within a reference list.
 Now that you know the basics, examine each one in a bit more detail.

 All the different styles (e.g., APA, MLA, Chicago, Harvard) include an in-text citation.
 Sometimes called cites, in-text citations provide the reader with the name of the author, publication year and page numbers.
 If they discuss the publication year and author within the writing, the citation will then only include a page number.
 Citations are included for poems, books, magazines, and more.

 Example: APA In-Text citation:

 Each in-text citation connects to a source citation in your references.
 References will be found at the end of the work.
 They are on their own page with a title.
 The references are more in-depth than the in-text citations.
 They tell you how to find the reference by answering the who, what, where and when.
 The format of the reference citation will be different depending on what you are referencing like a blog or a picture.

 Although you normally have to match all in-text citations with a source citation in your reference list, there are times when it’s not necessary to do this.